Quick Start

 ✅ Your internal Operators are now ready to opt-in to your AVS.

-When prompted, enter the Operator's private key.
 Note: In production, it is recommended to use separate keys for security purposes, as outlined in the section.

 Next, enter the governance contract address

-Lastly, the Rewards Receiver address: Ideally, the rewards receiver address should be a smart contract that distributes rewards to all the stakers.
+Lastly, the Rewards Receiver address.
+Ideally, the rewards receiver address should be a smart contract that distributes rewards to all the stakers.
 You can leave this field empty to pass the Operator address by default.

-If you've deployed on chains other than amoy or holesky, make sure to update the --l1-chain
+If you've deployed on chains other than Amoy or Holešky, make sure to update the --l1-chain

 and --l2-chain